ThinkbotsAreFree/Birdy/README.md

 On a serious implementation, say in Rust or Go, pluggable in usual channels (social, websites, apps, ...etc.), additional tools would be needed to author bots.
 Assuming these tools exist, a simple design strategy would be to start bottom-up.

-Beginning with a few brainstorming session, the first step would be to produce a quantity of examples of situations and associated thought-trains that you want in the bot.
+Beginning with a few brainstorming sessions, the first step would be to produce a quantity of examples of situations and associated thought-trains that you want the bot to show.

 From these examples, generalized schemas could be extracted, and once extracted they could be enriched with additional functionalities and edge cases.

-Then top-down begins, with the design of a handful of big "lobes", each of which has a precise but wide field of responsability.
+Then top-down begins, with the design of a handful of big "lobes", each of which has a precise but wide field of responsabilities.
 Then in each lobe, sub-lobes, or "lobules" can be designed with smaller fields and more proactive effects on the system.

 These recursive steps borrow from the Agile world, which is particularly welcome here.
 Test every now and then, test, test, and test again.
 It's probably a never-ending job, because a mind is a big thing.

 Be careful if you use automatic content generator.

-#### what considerations would enter into the allocation of functionality to different agents, or the selection of pre-built agents from a library?
+#### What considerations would enter into the allocation of functionality to different agents, or the selection of pre-built agents from a library?

 Agents are really *really* small, compared to what you're probably used to, typically down to a pattern match and one or two actions.
 So I don't think the designer should think in terms of functionalities allocated to an agent, but rather allocated to a *community* of agents.

-A good desing involves two kinds of agents communities.
+A good design involves two kinds of agents communities.
 There are general purpose "conceptual" communities, and real world "instantial" communities.
 - An example of conceptual agent community would be a natural language generation module.
-Given a structured info to communicate, its job is to build a natural language sentence out of it, following appropriate grammar rules.
+Given a structured info to communicate, its job is to build a natural language sentence out of it, following appropriate grammar rules and linguistic style.
 - An example of instantial community would be a community of agents storing and handling everything about a particular employee of your company.
+Don't see it as a database though: it is rather a set of reflexes associated and adapted to a specific instance.

 Communities of agents, both conceptual and instantial, are of course good candidates for sharing and reusing code, by storing them in libraries.
 At this point however, the possibity to export and import libraries has not been fully explored / implemented.

 #### What kinds of messages might agents want to pass to each other?

 Simple messages.
-Messages are structured, thanks to parentheses-sensitivity pattern matching (that handles nesting correctly), but I believed they should remain simple.
+Messages are structured, thanks to parentheses-sensitivity pattern matching (that handles nesting correctly), but I believe they should remain simple.

 One message should convey only 1 information.
 If you have several things to say, send several messages.